network-analytics/udp-notif-c-collector/README.md

 ```

 #### Segments data
-To process the message data, all the headers, meta-data and payload are found on the struct unyte_seg_met_t defined on unyte_utils.h:
+To process the message data, all the headers, meta-data and payload are found on the struct unyte_seg_met_t defined on unyte_udp_utils.h:
 ```
 typedef struct unyte_segment_with_metadata
 {